rwilliams/jrubywiki/BenchmarkingJRuby.md

 After getting a build of JRuby, as above, the following steps can be used to benchmark JRuby using Gem and Rake:

 * Fetch the current Rake gem from [RubyForge](http://rubyforge.org/frs/?group_id=50)
-* Execute the following command (putting JRUBY_HOME/bin in your path or referencing it directly):
+* Execute the following command (putting `JRUBY_HOME/bin` in your path or referencing it directly):

     JRUBY_HOME/bin/gem install <rake gem file>

-* By preceding this command line with the unix "time" command you can test end-to-end performance.
+* By preceding this command line with the unix `time` command you can test end-to-end performance.
 Of course there are other ways to wire in profiling and performance-monitoring tools that won't be detailed here.

 A sample run from a MacBook Pro under Apple's Java 6 JVM is shown below:

     Nutters-Computer:~/Documents/workspace/jruby headius$ time bin/gem install rake-0.7.1.gem
     Successfully installed rake, version 0.7.1
     Installing ri documentation for rake-0.7.1...
     Installing RDoc documentation for rake-0.7.1...

     real    0m52.596s
     user    0m51.740s
     sys     0m2.146s